Fernie Mountain Market provides a place where vendors can promote and sell the items they make, bake, or grow.

 Vendors commit 100% of their vending area to selling items that they can say “I made it, I baked it, or I grew it”

 Please check the Market Calendar.
 Vendors are expected to operate fully throughout the designated time periods.
 If you cannot stay for the entire market day, then do not attend.
 Vendors must be set up and ready for sales by 9:45 am.
 Late vendors will not be allowed to set up.

 Weekly vendors are not allowed on-site before 8 am.
 For your first market, please check in with a Market Coordinator before setting up so we can explain how it works.
 A Market Coordinator can be identified by their grey and green hat.
 1st-time vendors are recommended to arrive between 8 and 8:45 am.

 DRIVE-IN & DROP OFF

-Vendors may drive in and drop off their set up.
+Vendors may drive in and drop off their setup.
+Check-in with the Market Coordinator at the entrance of 6A Avenue and 5th Street to enter the vending area.
+This drop-off entrance closes at 8:45am.
 All vehicles must be offsite by 9 am.
-You may not set up any part of your booth until your vehicle has been parked off site.
+Please remove your vehicle immediately after dropping off your setup.
+You may not set up any part of your booth until your vehicle has been parked off-site, this helps us manage the number of vehicles on-site.
 Please take great care when driving through the market area.
 The maximum speed is 5km/hour.